peak-gao/code-notes/JavaScript/js-notes-mini-1.md

 **Use Cases**
  - If all variables and functions were in the global scope, they would of course be accessible to any nested scope.
 But this would violate the "Least..." principle in that you are (likely) exposing many variables or functions which you should otherwise keep private, as proper use of the code would discourage access to those variables/functions
+ - Collision Avoidance
+    - avoid unintended collision between two different identifiers with the same name but different intended usages
+    - Collision results often in unexpected overwriting of values

 **Examples**
 ###### Scope Bubbles